semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/README.md

 We propose a hypothesis extension to SED-ML to attain a solution for the lacking association issue between an experiment and its hypothesis.
 The proposed SED-ML model gracefully interprets the STL semantics into a markup language, i.e., XML.
-The followings claries how the user-dened system specication and the hypotheses describe the SED-ML model accordingly with Table 2.
+The followings claries how the user-dened system specification and the hypotheses describe the SED-ML model accordingly with Table 2.
 We set the default initial values for the SED-ML model generation with the fact that one experiment associated with a single task and an experiment model can suciently prove or refute a list of hypotheses